-Privately Owned Sailboats.
+Privately owned sailboats.
 If using a sailboat that is privately owned, ensure that the owner/operator:

-• Is a knowledgeable adult with understanding and ability to assume the responsibility of the safety and well-being of girls and volunteers.

-- Agrees to follow the Safety Activity Checkpoints relevant to the activity. - Maintains the vessel in accordance with the Safety Activity Checkpoints. - Coordinates with the activity leader to confirm the required safety gear is available for all participants, and that the gear meets the specifications of authorities for the local jurisdiction. - Meets Coast Guard and/or local authority requirements. - Maintains insurance and registration as required by law in their jurisdiction.
+- Is a knowledgeable adult with understanding and ability to assume responsibility for the safety and wellbeing of Girl Scout members. - Agrees to follow the Safety Activity Checkpoints relevant to the activity. - Maintains the vessel in accordance with the Safety Activity Checkpoints. - Coordinates with the activity leader to confirm the required safety gear is available for all participants, and that the gear meets the specifications of authorities for the local jurisdiction. - Meets Coast Guard and/or local authority requirements. - Maintains insurance and registration as required by law in their jurisdiction.